 A nonconforming use may be extended to include the entire floor area of the existing building in which it was conducted at the time use became nonconforming.

-Except by permit of the Board of Adjustment as provided in SectionHPMC 12.50 of this Zoning Ordinance, the nonconforming use of a building or structure may not be changed except to a conforming use; but where such change is made to a conforming use, the use shall not thereafter be changed back to a nonconforming use.
+Except by permit of the Board of Adjustment, the nonconforming use of a building or structure may not be changed except to a conforming use; but where such change is made to a conforming use, the use shall not thereafter be changed back to a nonconforming use.

 12.60.050 Nonconforming Use Of Buildings: Abandonment By Non-Use